 Refunding of bonds that refinance amounts previously financed under the Intercept Program at a lower cost and that do not extend the term of the debt must be approved by the State Treasurer's Office.
 The Treasurer has 15 days from the time a request is submitted to send an approval certification.
 The Treasurer may provide this certification even if a governing board is not currently able to comply with the coverage ratios and credit rating requirements.
-To obtain guidance on how the State Treasurer processes approvals, please contact Jonathan Forbes, Deputy Treasurer, at 303-866-4951 or jon.forbes@state.co.us.
+To obtain guidance on how the State Treasurer processes approvals, please contact the Colorado Department of Treasury.